sifatron/open-ev-data/README.md

    this didn't really work out.
 So it was mainly (with a few exceptions, thanks!) on us, Chargeprice, to manage the data.
-While we love to do this, it's also resource intensive and it's not sustainable for us to provide data for free for any - even commercial - projects.
+While we love to do this, it's also resource intensive and it's not sustainable for us to provide data for free for any projects.
 In the end we believe that only sustainable projects can survive.

 2) Technically there has always been some manual effort to get Open EV Data up